 Triggers

-CRS is continuously monitoring the actual state of shared vehciles, and predicts upcoming need for shared vehciles.
+CRS is continuously monitoring the actual state of shared vehicles, and predicts upcoming need for shared vehicles.
 Other triggers are possible – for example it can be activated when it is observed that not enough vehicles are available (according to pre-defined threshold) at pickup points/parkings or when a higher (than a predefined threshold) number of vehicles is parked at a pickup point/parking.

 Normal Flow